shashankgupta06/Pokemon-Game/README.md

  Interior of pallet town buildings

 Currently working on:

-Starting the game at the right spot and making the players house interactable (Starting the game right)!
+Making the top level of the players' house interactable